hoodiney/fuzzware/Documentations/debug.md

 gdb-multiarch --ex "target remote :1234"; pkill -9 fuzzware; stty sane
 ```

+Besides, we can also connect IDA Pro to this server.
+The user needs to configure in IDA Pro's `Debugger -> Process options`
 # Others
 ## MMIO modeling errors
 During fuzzing, sometimes there can be errors during MMIO modeling.
 Through the log files in `.../fuzzware-project/logs/worker_modeling.log` you can check if there is anything wrong with the modeling process.